Segmentation of Objects by Hashing: C Z Segmentation

 \subsection{Hierarchical Section Pruning}

 The final piece is to refine the segmentations given by the HSH map by using what we call Hierarchical Section Pruning (HSP). \\

-HSP procedure can be summarized as follows: \begin{itemize} \item Once a segmentation mask has been selected for all the objects in the given image, and their bounding boxes recomputed, the bounding box overlap ratio for all box pair combinations, according to the intersection over union criterium, is performed. \item Those masks that present overlap with other object masks on the same image are hierarchically unselected.
-We always proceed to unselect the low level hierarchy regions, which by construction enclose a smaller region area and thus a single segmented object, from the high level hierarchy region, which enclose more than one object and a bigger image area. \item Finally, isolated pixels on the mask are erased to preserve a single connected segmentation. \end{itemize}
+HSP procedure can be summarized as follows: \begin{itemize} \item Once a segmentation mask has been selected for all the objects in the given image, and their bounding boxes recomputed, the bounding box overlap ratio for all box pair combinations, according to the intersection over union criterium, is performed.\\ \item Those masks that present overlap with other object masks on the same image are hierarchically unselected.
+We always proceed to unselect the low-level hierarchical regions, which by construction enclose a smaller region area and thus a single segmented object, from the high-level hierarchical region, which encloses more than one object and a bigger image area.\\ \item Finally, isolated pixels on the mask are erased to preserve a single connected segmentation. \end{itemize}

 HSP is based on the fact that each segmentation mask represents a node on the hierarchical region tree constructed from the UCM.
 Therefore, hierarchical sections containing more than one object represent higher level nodes on the hierarchy.
-When HSP is applied, low level hierarchical regions are unselected from the high level hierarchical sections and therefore replaced by mid-low level sections on the same region tree structure that represents a single object or a smaller area of the image. \\
+When HSP is applied, low-level hierarchical regions are unselected from the high-level hierarchical sections and therefore replaced by mid-low level sections on the same region tree structure that represents a single object or a smaller area of the image. \\

-HSH and HSP Visual Examples can be seen in Figure \ref{fgr:hshhsp}.
+HSH and HSP Visual Examples can be seen in Figure \ref{fgr:c_1}.

-CZ Segmentation relies on the prior detection and therefore availability of bounding boxes for all the objects in a given image.
-The latter can be very useful as CZ can be understood as a simple and effective technique to provide high quality segmentations of still images after any available bounding box detector.
-Likewise, you get train-free off-the-shelf accurate segmentations for any given bounding box detection method.
+C\&Z Segmentation relies on the prior detection and therefore availability of bounding boxes for all the objects in a given image.
+The latter can be very useful as C\&Z can be understood as a simple and effective technique to provide high-quality segmentations of still images after any available detector of bounding boxes.
+Likewise, you get train-free off-the-shelf accurate segmentations for any given method that detects bounding boxes.